Polisportiva Alghero

-Polisportiva Alghero was an Italian association football club located in Alghero, Sardinia.
-Its colours were red and yellow.
+Alghero Calcio is an Italian association football club located in Alghero, Sardinia.
+Its colours is red and yellow.

 In the 2007–08 season of Serie D, Alghero finished 4th in Girone G, qualifying it for the promotional play-offs.
 As a playoff semi-finalist, the team won special promotion to Serie C2, now called Lega Pro Seconda Divisione, as one of the 5 top teams in the promotional play-offs.

 In the Lega Pro Seconda Divisione 2008-09 season, the team finished tied with Montichiari for 13th position in Girone A, but avoided playing in the relegation play-offs by having the better head-to-head record.

 Following bankruptcy in 2010, Alghero subsequently folded.